 - a.
 Required.
 See course schedule (below). - b.
 General works.
 There are four general works that can be read along chronologically at the right time, in pieces.
 You are not required to read them, but I highly recommend each of these books-particularly if you lack the background familiarity necessary to contextualize our common readings. - Chambers, John Whiteclay, and G. Kurt Piehler, eds.
 Major Problems in American Military History: Documents and Essays.
 Boston: Houghton Mifflin, 1999. - Lookingbill, Brad D. American Military History: A Documentary Reader.
 Malden, MA: Wiley-Blackwell, 2011. - Millett, Allan R., and Peter Maslowski.
 For the Common Defense: A Military History of the United States of America.
 Revised and expanded ed.
 New York: Free Press, 1994. - Millis, Walter.
 Arms and Men: A Study in American Military History.
-New York: G. P. Putnam's Sons, 1956. - Weigley, Russell F. The American Way of War: A History of United States Military Strategy and Policy.
-1973.
-Reprint, Bloomington: Indiana University Press, 1977. - c.
+New York: G. P. Putnam's Sons, 1956. - c.
 References / bibliographic sources. - Blewett, Daniel K. American Military History: A Guide to Reference and Information Sources.
 2nd ed.
 Westport, Conn.: Libraries Unlimited, 2009. - Chambers, John Whiteclay.
 The Oxford Companion to American Military History.
 New York: Oxford University Press, 1999. - Higham, Robin D. S. A Guide to the Sources of United States Military History.
 Hamden, Conn.: Archon Books, 1975. - Higham, Robin D. S., and Donald J. Mrozek.
 A Guide to the Sources of United States Military History, Supplement I. Hamden, Conn.: Archon Books, 1981.

-.
-A Guide to the Sources of United States Military History, Supplement II.
-Hamden, Conn.: Archon Books, 1986. .
-A Guide to the Sources of United States Military History, Supplement III.
-Hamden, Conn.: Archon Books, 1993. .
-A Guide to the Sources of United States Military History, Supplement IV.
-North Haven, Conn.: Archon Books, 1998.
+--.
+A Guide to the Sources of Un Books, 1986. nited States Military History y, Supplement II.
+Hamden, Conn .: Archon --.
+A Guide to the Sources of Un Books, 1993. nited States Military History y, Supplement III.
+Hamden, Cont n.: Archon --.
+A Guide to the Sources of Un Archon Books, 1998. nited States Military History y, Supplement IV.
+North Haven, (Conn.: